Underage Sexual Activity

 In some cases urgent action may need to be taken to safeguard the welfare of a young person.
 However, in most circumstances there will need to be a process of information sharing and discussion in order to formulate an appropriate plan.
 There should be time for reasoned consideration to define the best way forward.
 Anyone concerned about the sexual activity of a young person should initially discuss this with the person in their agency responsible for child protection.
 There may then be a need for further consultation with the Children's Services Trust for the relevant area.
 All discussions should be recorded, giving reasons for action taken and who was spoken to.

-Where there are concerns that a young person may be at risk of sexual exploitation, a referral should be made to the Children's Services Trust in accordance with the Referrals Procedure; where the situation is an emergency, the local police should be contacted immediately.
+Where there are concerns that a young person may be at risk of sexual exploitation, a referral should be made to the Children's Services Trust in accordance with the Contacts and Referrals Procedure; where the situation is an emergency, the local police should be contacted immediately.

 When a referral is received by the Children's Services Trust, consideration will be given to the need for an assessment and a Strategy Discussion/Meeting.